Vovan-VE/yii-migrate-shortcut/README.md

 ### The problem #2

 So, you need a number of tiny DDL migrations.
-But are lazy to do like
+But you are lazy to do like following:
-following:

     $ ./yii migrate/create do_foo
     Create new migration '.../.._do_foo.php'? (yes|no) [no]:<y><Enter>